TACTiS: Transformer-Attentional Copulas for Time Series: Forecasting Benchmark

-Following communication with GPVar authors \cite{salinas_private}, we trained that model on CPU instead of GPU, due to performance concerns.
-To compensate for not having a GPU, we allocate 8 cores and 64 GB of RAM instead of the 2 and 32 respectively for the models trained using a GPU.
-Furthermore, we use the GluonTS Trainer for GPVar, and thus use its own training ending conditions, with an additional maximum time at 3 days.
+\paragraph{Exceptions for GPVar} Following communication with GPVar authors \citep{salinas_private}, we trained that model on CPU instead of GPU, due to performance concerns.
+To compensate for not having a GPU, we allocate 8 CPU cores and 64 GB of CPU RAM instead of the 2 CPU cores and 32 GB of CPU RAM allocated to models trained on GPU (see above).
+Furthermore, we used the GluonTS Trainer for GPVar, which implemented its own stopping conditions for training.
+Following what was done for other models, we added a condition which stopped training after a maximum of 3 days.

-\subsection{Classical models}
+\subsubsection{Classical Models}

-Our Auto-\textsc{arima} results are obtained by running the \texttt{auto.arima} function~\cite{hyndman2008automatic} of the \texttt{forecast} package~\cite{hyndman2022forecast} in the R programming language~\cite{rcoreteam2020}.
-This performs an automatic search of the model specification on a per-time series basis.
-Since the function supports univariate time series only, we run the function independently for each time series (i.e. we treat a $d$-dimensional multivariate problem as $d$ independent univariate problems), with both the hyperparameters and parameters being specific to each time series.
+Our Auto-\textsc{arima} results are obtained by running the \texttt{auto.arima} function~\citep{hyndman2008automatic} of the \texttt{forecast} package~\citep{hyndman2022forecast} in the R programming language~\citep{rcoreteam2020}.
+This automatically searches the model specification on a per-time series basis.
+Since the function supports univariate time series only, we run the function independently for each time series (i.e., we treat a $d$-dimensional multivariate problem as $d$ independent univariate problems), with the hyperparameters and parameters being specific to each time series.
 We restrict the search to \textsc{sarima} models with maximum order $p=3, q=3, P=2, Q=2$, and the default values for the other function parameters.
 We carry out an automatic Box-Cox transformation for positive-valued time series.
 For each time series, we limit fitting time to a maximum of 30 minutes, reverting to a simpler \textsc{arma}$(1,1)$ model with no seasonality or Box-Cox transformation if the original fitting fails.
-A fit is considered to have failed if the following conditions are encountered: \begin{itemize} \item Maximum time limit is exceeded; \item The in-sample fitted values contain non-finite values; \item Fewer than 20\% of the simulated predictive trajectories contain finite values (e.g. the predictive simulations diverge), or contain values that are not within a factor 1,000 (in absolute value) of the training observations. \end{itemize}
+A fit is considered to have failed if the following conditions are encountered: \begin{itemize} \item Maximum time limit is exceeded; \item The in-sample fitted values contain non-finite values; \item Fewer than 20\% of the simulated predictive trajectories contain finite values (e.g. the predictive simulations diverge) or contain values that are not within a factor of 1,000 (in absolute value) of the training observations. \end{itemize}